blertagllareva/AA_Detyra5/README.md

-# pattern_matching_horspool
+# Horspool Algorithm
-Program to match the given pattern in a given text using Horspool's Algorithm
+Implementing Hoorspool Algorithm in a simple console application in Java.